aminroosta/ubl/readme.md

   -b, --branch <jira_ticket_id>
         creates a feature branch from a jira ticket ticket id. if the branch exists, it does a simple checkout.
-        - example: ubl -b UB-31019     (infers branch from jira ticket title)
+        - example: ubl -b LIS-31019    (infers branch from jira ticket title)
-        - example: ubl -b 31019        (the "UB-" prefix is optional)
+        - example: ubl -b 31019        (the "LIS-" prefix is optional)

   -c, --commit [optional message]
         commits whatever is in staging, with an optional message.